Fanthoni/metroOne_webapp/README.md

     /letter-x.png            # the letter 'x' icon to replace the menu icon when clicked and vice versa /metrOneLogo.png         # logo for landing page
     /metrOneLogoText.png     # logo for everywhere else
+    /profile-current.png     # navbar icon when user is currently in the profile page /profile.png             # navbar profile
     /reservation.png         # calendar icon for the reservation button at the navbar /reserve-current.png     # calendar icon if the user is currently at the reservation screen /settings-current.png    # gear icon if the user is currently at the settings menu